NTU-CNAD-Group3/infra/README.md

 This repository contains the infrastructure code for the project.
 We use Terraform to manage the infrastructure on GCP.

-If you want to deploy the infrastructure on you own, please create the gcs bucket for the terraform backend first.
+If you want to deploy the infrastructure on your own, please create the gcs bucket for the terraform backend first.
 You can find the terraform backend configuration in the `provider.tf` file.

 ## Installation

 [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) on your local machine.

-For windows users, you can download the Terrafrom by chocolatey.
+For windows users, you can download the Terraform by chocolatey.
 Run the following command in the terminal.

 ```bash
 choco install terraform